Why Don't You?: Theme tune

-There were a few versions of the theme tune used over the years.

 The original 1973 theme was "I Say, I Say, I Say", from the De Wolfe Music Library, written by Paul Lewis and credited to The London Studio Group.
 This theme was retained until 1975.

 In 1976 the theme changed to "Kings Road Raspberry Parade", written by Roger Greenaway & Roger Cook and performed by George Martin & His Orchestra.

 By 1979 the opening theme had changed to the "Why Don't You?" song, written by Faron Brooks.
-This series retained "Kings Road Raspberry Parade" as the closing theme.
+This series retained "Kings Road Raspberry Parade" as the closing theme, but by 1981 this had been replaced by a reprise of the opening song.

 By 1984 the opening song had been re-recorded by a children's choir.

 By 1991 the theme tune had changed to one by Norman Cook.
 The last theme tune was introduced in 1994.